- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

-This one day, classroom-based course teaches you the theory of deconvolution, how to use and optimise it to find co-eluting peaks and peaks below the baseline in your GC-MS data, through presentations and demonstrations using deconvolution software by the course instructor.
+This course teaches you the theory of deconvolution, how to use and optimise it to find co-eluting peaks and peaks below the baseline in your GC-MS data, through presentations and demonstrations using deconvolution software by the course instructor.

 - You will learn about analytical resolution in mass spectrometry

 - You will learn how deconvolution works and have demonstrations using deconvolution software

 - You will learn the benefits of using deconvolution for processing GC-MS data

 Who is this course for?